-- Refugee Cash Assistance (RCA) monthly cash benefits for refugees who do not meet the eligibility requirements of the Temporary Assistance for Needy Families (TANF) (CFDA 93.558) or Supplemental Security Income (SSI) CFDA 96.006) programs (45 CFR 400.53) (see III.E.1, "Eligibility - Eligibility for Individuals"). - Refugee Medical Assistance (RMA) medical assistance to refugees who do not meet all eligibility requirements for Medicaid (CFDA 93.778) and the Children's Health Insurance program (CHIP) (CFDA 93.767) and medical screening to all refugees if done within the refugees' first 90 days upon arrival to the U.S. (45 CFR 400.100 (see III.E.1, "Eligibility - Eligibility for Individuals"). - 3.
-Refugee Medical Screening

-A state may charge refugee medical screening costs to RMA if part of the state Plan approved by the ORR Director (45 CFR 400.107).
-If such screening is done during the first 90 days after a refugee's initial date of entry into the U.S., it may be provided without prior determination of the refugee's eligibility under 45 CFR 400.94 or 400.100 and may be charged to RMA.
+- Refugee Cash Assistance (RCA) monthly cash benefits for refugees who do not meet the eligibility requirements of the TANF (Assistance Listing 93.558) or Supplemental Security Income (SSI) Assistance Listing 96.006) programs (45 CFR 400.53) (see III.E.1, "Eligibility - Eligibility for Individuals"). - Refugee Medical Assistance (RMA) medical assistance to refugees who do not meet all eligibility requirements for Medicaid (Assistance Listing 93.778) and CHIP (Assistance Listing 93.767) and medical screening to RMA-eligible refugees (45 CFR 400.100) (see III.E.1, "Eligibility - Eligibility for Individuals"). - 3.
+Refugee Medical Screening A state may charge refugee medical screening costs to RMA if part of the state Plan approved by the ORR director (45 CFR 400.107).
+If such screening is done during the first 90 days after a refugee's initial date of entry into the United States, it may be provided without prior determination of the refugee's eligibility under 45 CFR 400.94 or 400.100 and may be charged to RMA.
 States may charge to RMA the cost of medical screenings done later than 90 days after the refugees' arrival only if the refugees had been determined ineligible for Medicaid or CHIP under 45 CFR 400.94 and 400.100 (45 CFR 400.107).

-- 4. Unaccompanied Refugee Minor (URM) Assistance child welfare services and foster care to unaccompanied refugee minors (until age 18 or higher age as the state's Title IV-B plan prescribes) (45 CFR 400.116) (see III.E.1, "Eligibility Eligibility for Individuals"). - 5.
+- 4. Unaccompanied Refugee Minor (URM) Assistance child welfare services and foster care to unaccompanied refugee minors (until age 18 or higher age as the state's Title IV-B plan prescribes) (45 CFR 400.113) (see III.E.1, "Eligibility Eligibility for Individuals"). - 5.
 Program Administration A state may claim against its CMA grant the reasonable, necessary, and allocable administrative costs: - a.
 Associated with providing RCA, RMA, including medical screening, and assistance and services to unaccompanied refugee minors (45 CFR 400.207). - b.
 Incurred by the local resettlement agencies for providing cash assistance under the public/private RCA program (45 CFR 400.13(e)). - c.
 Incurred for the overall management of the state's refugee program.
 Such costs may include development of the state plan, overall program coordination, and salary and the travel costs of the state Refugee Coordinator (45 CFR 400.13(c)).

-Refugee Support Services (RSS) program funds are to be used to pay for:
+RSS program funds are to be used to pay for: